Adding a Personal Statement to Your Credit Report

 Make sure to keep copies of your request and any confirmations from the bureaus.

-Adding a Consumer statement makes sense when:
+Adding a consumer statement makes sense when:

 • You’re currently resolving issues like a collection agency dispute.